Welcome to the Department of Anthropology! I hope you will enjoy exploring the website.

 We work closely with other programs on campus, among them Primate Behavior and Ecology, American Indian Studies, Women’s Studies, Film and Visual Studies,and Latino and Latin-American Studies. , We are home to the Master's program in Primate Behavior, and, along with the Geography department, the interdisciplinary Master’s program in Resource Management,

 We offer exciting opportunities for hands-on experience, from archaeology field schools to museum internships to study abroad opportunities.

-You are welcome to contact me at BarlowK@cwu.edu with questions about specific programs or areas of interest to you in anthropology.
+You are welcome to contact Lene Pedersen (Lene.Pedersen@cwu.edu) with questions about specific programs or areas of interest to you in anthropology.
 If you are considering transferring to Central or beginning your college career and would like to visit the department, please call (509) 963-3201 to make an appointment so that we may welcome you to Anthropology and Museum Studies at Central!

 For about $300, a 9-year-old girl named Ashley was sold as a slave.
 Her mother, Rose, remained a "hoA Stitch N Time: CWU Professor Tracks History Of Embroidered Seed Sack To People Held In Slavery On South Carolina Plantation

 She bought the unbleached cotton sack at a flea market in a small Tennessee town in February 2007, aStory Behind Smithsonian “Ashley’s Sack" Uncovered By CWU Professor